CS171/Homework_instructions/week-09/lab/week-09_lab.md

 ![Lab 8 - Preview](cs171-lab8-preview.gif?raw=true "Lab 8 - Preview")

-Matrix visualizations are especially appropriate for dense networks, i.e those that have many edges connecting the nodes in the network.
-This is because every edge is given its own cell in the matrix, and there is never any occulusion/overlap of edges, as is common in a node-link representation.
+Matrix visualizations are especially appropriate for dense networks, i.e. those that have many edges connecting the nodes in the network.
+This is because every edge is given its own cell in the matrix, and there is never any occlusion/overlap of edges, as is common in a node-link representation.

 In the sortable matrix visualization you will be implementing in this lab, you will encode two types of edges simultaneously in the matrix cells.